submission is now openRegistration will open on July 16th

 The Kyoto Peace Conference is not a purely academic conference, and we invite practitioners of peace and sustainability from all backgrounds and all different walks of life.
 Although there will also be technical presentations by researchers and policy makers, we expect and strongly encourage submissions of a wide variety of works, including but not limited to commentaries of photographic projects or audio-video documentaries.
 The conference will act as a magnet for new ideas and an incubator for innovative projects.
 We strongly advocate for interdisciplinarity across projects, and we invite to submit proposals not clustered around a single field.

 Brain dates are a unique feature of the conference.
 Interested participants will fill out an online profile (available after registration) listing what beneficial knowledge they are willing to share or what know-how they are interested in gaining by interacting face to face with one or two other participants at a time.
 Those looking to learn browse knowledge offers and then book 30-minute appointments with others based on their interests.
 At the venue, there will be specific places allocated for brain dates, where you will be able to have informal meetings while having your coffee or tea.

-Booth display will also be available at the venue, although not for advertisement purposes only.
-Interested contributors are invited to reach the committee at email@example.com
+Booth display will also be available at the venue.
+Interested contributors are invited to reach the committee at firstname.lastname@example.org

 For information on formats and more technical details proceed to the proposal page.